joel-winterton/RedFlagsOnline/README.md

 EXPRESS_PORT = 5000
 ```
 You'll need to install the project dependencies using `npm install`.
 You can then run the project using `node run start` which will compile the typescript and run the result.

+## Recompiling documentation
+At the moment, rendering JSDOC into Markdown (using `npm run docs`) doesn't compile, which is sad 😞